Sun protectionEnjoy the sun safely - limit your sun exposure, protect your skin and eyes to avoid damage from the sun’s ultra violet rays

 - Drink plenty of fluids to prevent dehydration.

-- Take painkillers such as paracetamol or ibuprofen if needed. spirin should not be given to children under 16 years.
+- Take painkillers like paracetamol or ibuprofen if needed.
+Aspirin should not be given to children under 16 years.

-- Cover up and stay out of the sun until the skin has fully healed.
+- Cover up and stay out of the sun until skin has fully healed.